 Here is a useful video that explains how equity release works.

 Straightforward bank loans can be used to fund care in the short-term – but they will need to be paid back at a later date.

 If you are planning on the funds being paid from your estate after your death you should discuss this with those responsible for executing your will.
 It is important that they aren’t left with debt or difficulties when you’re gone.

 In some cases family members are able to pay for your care, either partially or in full.
 If you feel comfortable in doing so you could discuss whether they’d be willing to contribute towards your care costs, and how much they can afford to pay.

 You may also be entitled to a Council Tax discount.

-Unfortunately there isn’t structured financial support available for live in care yet as is the case with residential care.
-Your local authority may contribute towards the cost, but these payments are eligibility and means tested and will not cover the total amount.
+Unfortunately, there isn’t structured financial support available for live in care yet as is the case with residential care.
+Your local authority may contribute towards the cost, but these payments are eligibility and means-tested and will not cover the total amount.

 Although live in care is classed as more cost-effective compared with residential care, there are some potential downsides to consider from a financial perspective.
 These include:

 When you opt for equity release as a way to pay for your care you will automatically reduce the amount you can pass on to family members.
-This also prevents you from leaving your property as inheritance.
+This also prevents you from leaving your property as an inheritance.

-Although you may want to leave something for your loved ones it’s important to prioritise your care needs, and make sure they are covered financially both now and in case things change in the future.
+Although you may want to leave something for your loved ones it’s important to prioritise your care needs and make sure they are covered financially both now and in case things change in the future.